Progressive education: Johann Friedrich Herbart

-Johann Friedrich Herbart (1776–1841) emphasized the connection between individual development and the resulting societal contribution.
-The five key ideas which composed his concept of individual maturation were Inner Freedom, Perfection, Benevolence, Justice, and Equity or Recompense.
+Johann Friedrich Herbart (1776–1841) emphasised the connection between individual development and the resulting societal contribution.
+His concept of individual maturation comprised five key ideas: Inner Freedom, Perfection, Benevolence, Justice, and Equity or Recompense.
 According to Herbart, abilities were not innate but could be instilled, so a thorough education could provide the framework for moral and intellectual development.
 In order to develop a child to lead to a consciousness of social responsibility, Herbart advocated that teachers utilize a methodology with five formal steps: "Using this structure a teacher prepared a topic of interest to the children, presented that topic, and questioned them inductively, so that they reached new knowledge based on what they had already known, looked back, and deductively summed up the lesson's achievements, then related them to moral precepts for daily living".

 John Melchior Bosco

-John Melchior Bosco (1815–1888) was concerned about the education of street children who had left their villages to find work in the rapidly industrialized city of Turin, Italy.
-Exploited as cheap labor or imprisoned for unruly behavior, Bosco saw the need for creating a space where they would feel at home.
+John Melchior Bosco (1815–1888) was concerned about the education of street children who had left their villages to find work in the rapidly industrialised city of Turin, Italy.
+Exploited as cheap labour or imprisoned for unruly behaviour, Bosco saw the need to create a space where they would feel at home.
 He called it an 'Oratory' where they could play, learn, share friendships, express themselves, develop their creative talents and pick up skills for gainful self-employment.
 With those who had found work, he set up a mutual-fund society (an early version of the Grameen Bank) to teach them the benefits of saving and self-reliance.
-The principles underlying his educational method that won over the hearts and minds of thousands of youth who flocked to his oratory were: 'be reasonable', 'be kind', 'believe' and 'be generous in service'.
-Today his method of education is practiced in nearly 3000 institutions set up around the world by the members of the Salesian Society he founded in 1873.
+The principles underlying his educational method, which won over the hearts and minds of thousands of youth who flocked to his oratory, were: 'be reasonable', 'be kind', 'believe' and 'be generous in service'.
+Today his method of education is practised in nearly 3000 institutions set up around the world by the members of the Salesian Society he founded in 1873.